LAVOSH/fizzy-cli/README.md

 **From binary**

-Download the latest release from [GitHub Releases](https://github.com/robzolkos/fizzy-cli/releases) and add it to your PATH.
+Download the latest release for your platform from [GitHub Releases](https://github.com/robzolkos/fizzy-cli/releases) and add it to your PATH.

 **From source**
 ```bash